mvillafuertem/scala-1/topics/types/intersections.md

-It may seem obvious, but whichever of these two approaches we take to defining the set of instances that are both `Doublclickable`s and `Movable`s, the resultant set of instances will be identical and indistinguishable, and is some intersection of the set of all `Doubleclickable`s and the set of all `Movable`s.
+It may seem obvious, but whichever of these two approaches we take to defining the set of instances that are both `Doublclickable`s and `Movable`s, the resultant set of instances will be identical and indistinguishable, and is the intersection of the set of all `Doubleclickable`s and the set of all `Movable`s.
 (And this is where the name, "intersection type", arises!)

 That means that `Movable & Doubleclickable` and `Doubleclickable & Movable` are _identical_ types, as they